-7. Documentation is required for each action taken in connection with each procurement.
-The documentation shall include but not be limited to Exhibits I and II, attached, and relevant written quotes, memoranda and other supporting documents.
+5. Documentation, including but not limited to written quotes and memoranda, is required of each action taken in connection with each procurement.
 Such documentation shall be kept in accordance with the Village's records and retention policy.

-Committee and Jerry should discuss this process.
-8. Documentation and an explanation is required whenever a contract is not awarded to other than the lowest response.
+6. Documentation and an explanation is required whenever a contract is not awarded to other than the lowest response.
 This documentation could include an explanation of how the award will achieve savings or why the offer was not acceptable.
 Such determination shall be made by the purchaser and may not be challenged under any circumstances.
-What if Jerry is asked to sign a contract but wants to challenge the explanation as to why a contract is not awarded to the lowest response?

-9. As provided in New York State Law, in order to comply with terms calling for timely remittances to vendors upon the delivery of materials or supplies or the rendering of services to the Village for the conduct of its affairs, payments for items such as utilities, postage or other items requiring payment, as further identified in NYS Village Law §5-524(6), may be made in advance of a Board of Trustees audit, provided such payments are duly approved by a department head, the Village Manager and the Village Treasurer.
+7. As provided in New York State Law, in order to comply with terms calling for timely remittances to vendors upon the delivery of materials or supplies or the rendering of services to the Village for the conduct of its affairs, payments for items such as utilities, postage or other items requiring payment, as further identified in NYS Village Law §5-524(6), may be made in advance of a Board of Trustees audit, provided such payments are duly approved by a department head, the Village Manager and the Village Treasurer.
 Such payments made in advance of a Board of Trustees audit shall be presented to the Board of Trustees for ratification.
 Each department shall take advantage of discounts where available and process those payments in a timely manner to ensure compliance with vendor terms.